What Are Responsibility, Confidentiality, and Privacy in Aviation Safety Management

 - Confidentiality in Aviation Safety Management

 - How to Improve Confidence in Aviation SMS Implementations

 - Should Reported Safety Issues Be Confidential in Aviation SMS

 What Is Transparency in Aviation Safety Management

 Transparency in aviation safety management is about how much safety information access employees have.
-Whereas confidentiality is concerned more with privacy and identifying information, transparency is how much of types of information specific roles in your company can see.
+Whereas confidentiality is concerned more with privacy and identifying information, transparency is how much types of information specific roles in your company can see.

 Transparency affects things like whether or not:

 - Employees can view other reports submitted in their division/department;

 - Employees can view other reports submitted in their company;

 - Employees can view what actions and decisions have been made on a reported concern;